 More often than not, independent admission consultants are alumni of elite universities and/or former admission officers at top universities.
 Additionally, some of them hold stellar professional job profiles (often international work-ex).

-They know the admission process and study-abroad journey in-and-out as they possess first-hand experience.
-Besides, their mentoring also help you with your overall career roadmap and job opportunities abroad.
+They know the admission process and study-abroad journey in and out as they possess first-hand experience.
+Besides, their mentoring also helps you with your overall career roadmap and job opportunities abroad.

 It’s extremely advantageous to work with independent admission consultants if you are eying top elite universities that are super-competitive to get into (e.g. Ivy League or Top 25 US Universities, Oxbridge, TU9, ETH Zurich, etc.).